WagDog/RGC2020MVC/RGC2020MVC.WebUI/README_PW.txt

 Added to this new solution was a new ASP.NET Web Application (.NET Framework) using MVC template called RGC2020MVC.WebUI A Windows class library type project called RGC2020MVC.DAL was added to the solution, for the Data Access Layer A Windows class library type project called RGC2020MVC.Model was also added to the solution, to hold the Model classes.
+The WebUI project needed to have the reference added to both the DAL and Model projects, with the DAL project having a reference to the Model project being added.
+This makes the DAL and Model namespaces available to the WebUI project.
+Build dependancies were also set with the DAL project being dependant on the Model project, and the WebUI project being dependancy on both the DAL and Model projects.

 The solution was then uploaded to GitHub as follows:- When the solution was initially created, the option 'Create new Git Repository' was checked which then allows us to use